celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 ### Create Accounts from the `ReleaseGold` contracts

-In order to use the balances from `ReleaseGold` contracts, we need to create associated Accounts.
+In order to participate on the network (lock gold, vote, validate) from a `ReleaseGold` contract, we need to create an Account at the address of the `ReleaseGold` contract.
 In the Baklava network, you can look up your Beneficiary address in [the published mapping](https://gist.githubusercontent.com/nategraf/a87f9c2e488ab2d38a0a3c09f5d4ca2b/raw) to find your `ReleaseGold` contract addresses.
 If you are a genesis validator, your two Beneficary addresses will be the provided `CELO_VALIDATOR_ADDRESS` and `CELO_VALIDATOR_GROUP_ADDRESS`.

 ```bash
 # On your local machine